-Similarly, you may at any time revoke your consent for us to process your personal data.
+Similarly, you can at any time revoke your consent to processing your personal data.

 In addition, you are entitled to the rights of access, rectification, cancellation, restriction and data portability with regard to your personal data.
 If you believe that the processing of your personal data violates data protection legislation or if your data protection claims have otherwise been violated in some way, you may also file a complaint with to the regulatory authority.
 In Switzerland this would be the Swiss Federal Data Protection and Information Commissioner (FDPIC).

 Please contact us if you have any concerns, questions, suggestions or requests: email@example.com

 The website is aimed at an adult audience.
 It is prohibited for minors, especially minors under the age of 16, to transfer personally identifiable information to us or to register for a service.
 If we determine that such data has been transmitted to us, they will be deleted from our database.
 The parents (or the legal representatives) of the minor may get in touch with us and request deletion or cancellation.